10 bad habits you should quit for glowing skin

 Using gritty exfoliators... or not exfoliating at all

 Exfoliating your skin is critical for a healthy, glowing complexion.
-As you get older, your skin cell turnover starts to slow way down, leaving dead skin cells sitting on the surface of your skin.
-That not only leaves your skin dry, dull and wrinkled-looking, but also prevents the absorption of any of the products you use to moisturize your skin.
+As you get older, your skin cell turnover starts to slow way down, leaving dead skin cells sitting on the surface of your skin—which leaves your skin dry, dull and wrinkled looking.

-Giving your skin a good scrub to slough off those dead skin cells will leave you with a more vibrant complexion, almost immediately.
-Avoid gritty scrubs that contain rough exfoliators and harsh peels to avoid irritation and inflammation, and opt for gentle ones.
-Exfoliate no more than a couple of times a week, but only once a week if you have sensitive skin.
+Avoid gritty scrubs that contain rough exfoliators and harsh peels to avoid irritation and inflammation.
+Use gentle ones no more than a couple of times a week (once a week if you have sensitive skin).

 Not wearing SPF daily

 The first line of defense should be shade, protective clothing and avoidance of the midday sun, but those options aren't necessarily realistic.

 Slather up with sunscreen to protect your skin's collagen and connective tissues.
 Excessive exposure to the sun can lead to loss of elasticity, increased fine lines and wrinkles, broken blood vessels, sunspots, and hyperpigmentation—which speed up the overall effects of aging.